umbraco/UmbracoDocs/Fundamentals/Setup/Upgrading/umbraco10-breaking-changes.md

 - _SqlServerSyntaxProvider_, _SqlServerBulkSqlInsertProvider_, _SqlServerDatabaseCreator_

-**Added various methods / properties to ISqlSyntaxProvider, these must be implemented in any downstream implementation e.g:**
+**Added the following methods/properties to ISqlSyntaxProvider.
+These must be implemented in any downstream implementation e.g:**

 - _ISqlSyntaxProvider.HandleCreateTable(IDatabase,TableDefinition,Boolean)_
 - _ISqlSyntaxProvider.GetFieldNameForUpdate()_